pfeif/dynamic_dncs/README.md

 You can set the domain configurations by editing the [config.toml][config] file.
 Examples are provided in the file and should be replaced with your own.
 You may add as many as you'd like.
 If you have one domain to update, one is all you need.
 If you have 50 domains to update, add all 50.
-Do whatever you want.

 A minimal `config.toml` to update my-dns.example.com to your current IP might look like this: